timcurzon/nomad-cluster/README.md

 - Vault: `http://172.16.0.10{1-3}:8600`
 - Fabio (proxy / edge router): `http://172.16.0.10{1-3}:9998`

-Note that as we haven't set up any DNS for the cluster, all access is via direct IP address.
+Note that as we haven't set up any DNS for the cluster, all access is direct via IP address.
 DNS will be covered later.

 ### Setting up Vault

-This step is optional, but is critical if you want to play around with setting up SSL/TLS secured services.
+This step is optional, but is critical if you want to play around with setting up SSL/TLS services.

-1) Once the cluster is up, access the Vault UI at `http://172.16.0.101:8200`, enter 1 for both the "Key Shares" and "Key Threshold" values (note these values are not acceptable in production environment) & click "Initialize"
+1) Once the cluster is up, access the Vault UI at http://172.16.0.101:8200, enter 1 for both the "Key Shares" and "Key Threshold" values & click "Initialize" (note these values are *not* acceptable in production environment).
+Note down the "Initial root token" & "Key 1" values

-2) Note down the Initial root token & Key 1 values & click "Continue to Unseal" - unseal Vault using the Key 1 value & log in using the initial root token [LOGIN TECHNICALLY NOT REQUIRED]

-3) Now you have the root token, update the Vagrantfile (in the project root) - replace the placeholder string "[[insert root token value here]]" with the root token value
+2) Now you have the root token, update the Vagrantfile (located in the project root) - replace the placeholder string "[[insert root token value here]]" with the root token value & trigger a Vagrant re-provision with

-4) [...TODO something about reprovisioning / rebooting...]
+    ```
+    vagrant provision
+    ```
+    Once re-provisioning is complete, restart the cluster with
+    ```
+    vagrant reload
+    ```

+3) Finally, you need to unseal Vault - this is required every time the service is started up.
+Head back to the Vault UI at http://172.16.0.101:8200 and enter the Key 1 value.
+You can log in with the initial root token at this point if required.

+### Initial cluster snapshot

+Now you have a fully initialised cluster you may want to take a snapshot of each node for when you need to revert to a fresh state (see [Virtual box user manual](https://www.virtualbox.org/manual/UserManual.html), & the [snapshot section](https://www.virtualbox.org/manual/ch01.html#snapshots)).

 ### Local DNS